nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the find order mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time. `TrackO` will be initialised with the initial TrackO state, and the `OrdersList` will contain sample data.
+The user launches the application for the first time. `TrackO` will be initialised with the initial TrackO state, and the `OrderList` will contain sample data.

 Step 2.
 The user executes `findo keychain apple` command to find the orders containing items with the keywords keychain or apple.
 The `findo` command calls `FindOrderCommandParser` which checks for the correct command